-In terms of children's own income-generating activities, there are similarities between the rural and urban contexts, although children are involved in a greater variety of informal work types in urban areas.
+In terms of children's own income-generating activities, there are similarities between the rural and urban contexts, although children are involved in a greater variety of types of informal work in urban areas.
 Trade in vegetables and some fruit is common in both the rural and urban sites, and older girls also prepare food and drink for sale.
-There are clear rural-urban differences in the forms of children's wage employment, with virtually no overlap, and the gender-based division of labour is more clear-cut in the urban areas.
-In the rural site both boys and girls work on irrigated commercial farms, and some boys and girls work as shopkeepers.
-Older children in the rural site sometimes work on the Public Safety-Net Program, and younger boys may exceptionally substitute for parents.
+There are clear differences between the forms of children's wage employment in rural and urban areas, with virtually no overlap, and the gender-based division of labour is more clear-cut in the urban areas.
+In the rural site both boys and girls work on irrigated commercial farms, and some boys and girls work as shop assistants.
+Older children in the rural site sometimes work on the PSNP, and younger boys may substitute for parents in exceptional circumstances.
 Gender-differentiated work includes horse-cart driving by boys and waitressing by girls.

-Finally, there is a clear gender-related difference in terms of migration patterns.
+Finally, there are clear gender differences in terms of migration patterns.
 In the urban sites, in-migrant children tend to be engaged in more paid work.
 In both urban sites, in-migrant girls are mainly involved in paid domestic work, although in Menderin one girl worked as a daily labourer in construction and sold food in the market.
-In-migrant boys in Menderin are involved in shoe shining, selling lottery tickets, and portering.
+In-migrant boys in Menderin are involved in shoe-shining, selling lottery tickets, and portering.
 In Leku (urban), in-migrant boys are involved in portering, working in tea rooms, selling vegetables, biscuits and second-hand clothes, and in donkey-cart and hand-cart transport.
-By contrast in Leki (rural), out-migration is more common, and a few older boys are involved in daily labour in towns in construction, guarding, working in mills, and as bajaj (mototaxi) drivers, whereas a few girls go to towns to become waitresses, and many older girls hope to migrate to the Middle East like their sisters or their peers.
-However, there are also some in-migrant children from other parts of Oromia and the Southern region, attracted by the prospect of waged work in the commercial farms.
+By contrast in Leki (rural), out-migration is more common, and a few older boys are involved in daily labour in towns in construction, guarding, working in mills and as bajaj (mototaxi) drivers, whereas a few girls go to towns to become waitresses, and many older girls hope to migrate to the Middle East like their sisters or their peers.
+However, there are also some in-migrant children from other parts of Oromia and the SNNPR, attracted by the prospect of waged work on the commercial farms.

-School and work
+3. School and work

 The relationship between school and work is complex and depends on the site context, the types of schooling available, the demand and opportunities for work, changing gender-age work norms, and household circumstances.
 Rural-urban differences in educational opportunities mean that rural children face greater challenges in their efforts to complete primary school and continue to secondary school.
-In Leki, gov-ernment-provided primary schooling is available in the village on a half-day basis; to continue their education thereafter, students need to go to the nearest town, 8 km away, incurring costs for travel, accommodation, and food unless they can stay with relatives.
+In Leki, government-provided primary schooling is available in the village on a half-day basis; to continue their education thereafter, students need to go to the nearest town, 8km away, incurring costs for travel, accommodation and food unless they can stay with relatives.
 In the urban sites, there are more schooling options, including private schools as well as evening classes, for those who do well enough and can afford it.
 In Addis Ababa all the schools operate on a full-day basis, but in Hawassa the government school operates a half-day system, with morning and afternoon shifts alternating every fortnight, while the private schools are full-day.
+Half-day schooling is common in rural areas and allows children time to contribute to their households' livelihoods.